 People with MTHFR gene mutations cannot process synthetic B vitamins.
 Diagnosis is via a saliva test which tests your genes.
-If you feel too overwhelmed at to do this test Dr Ben Lynch, an expert on MTHFR, says you can just take the methylated B12 and Folate along with a good methylated B complex and see if helps your anxiety and depression within three to six months.
+If you feel too overwhelmed to do this test Dr Ben Lynch, an expert on MTHFR, says you can just take the methylated B12 and Folate along with a good methylated B complex and see if helps your anxiety and depression within three to six months.

 Genetic testing is relatively new and, as such, there is very little information available on the impact that damaged genes will have on the way the body functions.
 Everyone inherits two copies of each gene, one from their mother and one from their father.
 If you have two defective genes you are homozygous and you may experience worse symptoms than heterozygous people who have only one.

 Remember that mutations mean that there is a ‘risk’ – it’s not always a certainty or a diagnosis.
-There are some companies that offer specific genetic tests but it is cheaper to do the 23andMe test.
-You can access your entire genome by doing a saliva test with 23andMe.
+Some companies offer specific genetic tests to access your entire genome by doing a saliva test.
 The advantage of doing your whole genome is that you can find out about many other genetic issues, not just MTHFR.
-You can then upload your 23andMe results to a site like Livewello and search in the sandbox for individual rs codes (eg rs225014).
+You can then upload your results to a site like Livewello and search in the sandbox for individual rs codes (eg rs225014).